MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/linkfree-connect-to-your-audience-with-a-single-link.md

 In this section, you can provide a short bio and add social links via icons.

+For my bio, I wrote "Front-End Web Developer | `**Writer**` | Musician" ( since it's Markdown language, I made Writer bold by surrounding it with asterisks).

 When people view your profile, the total number is displayed next you your image.
+As you can see, Eddie used bold on "EddieHub" and "GitHub."

 ![Your Bio](img/01-30-23/YourBio.png)